ITU-BDSA2025-GROUP14/Chirp/docs/report.md

 - Install Playwright
 - Install .NET

-To install .NET see the previous section of the report.
+To install .NET see the last section of the report.

 To install PlayWright, navigate to the `Chirp.PlayWrightTests` and install the required browsers using the following commands using powershell.
 ```